 Mala Nagarajan | HR Consultant

 Mala Nagarajan (she/he) is a senior HR consultant who works predominantly with small-to-midsize nonprofit organizations rooted in racial and social justice values.
 She is driven by a vision of strong organizations working collaboratively toward a common social purpose and approaches her HR work with a holistic, values-aligned, people-centered, and movement-oriented lens.
 Mala is a consultant with RoadMap, a national network of independent consultants who work with social justice organizations.
 As part of her RoadMap work, she helped organize the HR & RJ (racial justice) working group.
 Mala has developed an innovative Compensation Equity Process and Calculator™ that works to reverse-engineer (white) supremacy out and re-engineer equity in.
-It’s a customized approach accompanied with a custom built management decision tool that organizations can use to shift from a market-based salary policy to an anti-racist model that centers those who live at the intersections of multiple marginalized communities.
+It’s a customized, evolving approach accompanied with a custom built management decision tool that organizations can use to shift from a market-based salary policy to an anti-racist model that centers those who live at the intersections of multiple marginalized communities.

 Richael Faithful | Racial Equity Facilitator